learn-co-curriculum/phase-1-how-the-web-works/README.md

 `GET` requests are the most common browser requests.
 This just means "hey server, please GET me this resource", i.e., load this web page.
-Other verbs are used if we want to send some data from the user to the server, or mnodify or delete existing data.
+Other verbs are used if we want to send some data from the user to the server, or modify or delete existing data.
 Below is a list of the available HTTP Verbs and what each is used for.
 We will learn about them a bit later: